gerardpc/Red-Pitaya-Levitodynamics-Feedback/README.md

 1 Get a Red Pitaya!
 --------------
-Quite clear what to do.
+This was tested with Redpitaya STEMLab 125-14 (originally Red Pitaya v1.1).

 2 Install fresh red pitaya image
 --------------
+Download the RP image from https://redpitaya.readthedocs.io/en/latest/quickStart/SDcard/SDcard.html This was tested with redpitaya_ubuntu_17-11-35_01-sep-2017.img and it is suggested to pick the closest version to this available.
+If you can't fine the exact same .img file, drop me a message.

 Windows:
-Download the image redpitaya_ubuntu_17-11-35_01-sep-2017.img, install to a microSD with win32diskimager.
-If the version is not this, I don’t guarantee that any of the following will work.
-Also, make sure that the microSD is of 32GB or less.
+Install the image to a microSD with "win32diskimager".
+Make sure that the microSD is of 32GB or less.
 Otherwise it will (probably) not work.

+Ubuntu:
+Install the image to a microSD with "startup disk".
+Make sure that the microSD is of 32GB or less.
+Otherwise it will (probably) not work.

 3 Connect to the Red Pitaya (RP):
 --------------
 I recommend creating a local network with a switch, connected to an extra network card in the computer.

-Use this IP for the LAN: router/switch gateway 192.168.1.1, mask 255.255.255.0 Connect to the RP by typing “rpxxxxxx.local/” (where xxxxxx are the last 6 digits of the RP MAC address), then change IP to static with:
+Use this IP for the LAN: router/switch gateway 192.168.1.1, mask 255.255.255.0 Connect to the RP by typing “rp-xxxxxx.local/” (where xxxxxx are the last 6 digits of the RP MAC address), then change IP to static with:

 system > network manager > Wired connection
 status: Static, IP = 192.168.1.X,